-Today we’re thrilled to introduce our guest awesomepreneur and social media muse, Kim Leamer Maleski with Tip #31 for working with heart – engage with Facebook fans (at the kid’s table).
+Today we’re thrilled to introduce our guest awesomepreneur and social media muse, Kim Leamer Maleski, who writes about engaging with Facebook fans (at the kid’s table).

 I always hated sitting at the kid’s table at family celebrations.
 The food offerings were the same, but, the juicy tidbits of family stories and gossip would only be shared at the “grown-up” table…and I hated being left out!

 Instinctively, I knew that the skeletons in the family closet would inevitably spill out of some relative’s mouth as they passed the mashed potatoes and gravy.

 Nevertheless, I dutifully went to Grandma’s kitchen table with the others…to eat and be entertained by the selected relative.

 Many years later however, I realize that my experiences in being “banished to the kid’s table” taught me valuable lessons in how to create engaging relationships that can be applied to your Facebook Business Pages.
 How?

 Be patient and pay attention to the other whisperings in the room

 While sitting at the kid’s table watching the antics of siblings and cousins, I would be straining to hear the conversations going on the dining room…paying real close attention when the voices grew very quiet or when there were fits of laughter.
 Eavesdropping on these conversations yielded juicy bits of information.